viamrobotics/docs/docs/components/servo.md

 **Required Attributes**:

-In addition to the required fields, all servo models require the following `attributes` in your configuration:
+In addition to the required fields, servo models require the following `attributes` in their configuration:

 - `pin` (string): The board pin (with PWM capabilities) that the servo's control wire is attached to.
 Use the pin number, not the GPIO number.